 * Pupils’ autumn art work/displays

 I know that lots of teachers joined Twitter on Summer courses again this year, so this might be the perfect opportunity for you to Tweet with your class.
 Let other schools/classes that you are in contact with through Twitter know about the project and invite them to join in.
 If you are in contact with a school abroad, get them to join in too to give the project an international dimension.
-Two years ago, a couple of schools from the US and Canada joined in the project and it was great to be able to compare the differences between autumn on this side of the Atlantic with the far side.
+A couple of years ago, some schools from the US and Canada joined in the project and my own class really enjoyed comparing the differences between autumn on this side of the Atlantic with the far side.
 We even saw photos of snow in a school grounds in Canada during the project.

-To make the project truly collaborative, don’t forget to reply to, comment on or re-Tweet the Tweet of another school.
-So let’s build up a picture through Twitter of what the Signs of Autumn in Ireland 2014 are during the week.
-Above all, don’t forget to use the project hashtag on every Tweet: #anfomhar You may wish to use a Twitter Client like Tweetdeck or Hootsuite which will allow you to set up a specific column to view all of the #anfomhar timeline Tweets as they come in during the week.
+To make the project truly collaborative, don’t forget to reply to, comment on, or re-Tweet the Tweet of another school.
+So let’s build up a picture through Twitter of what the Signs of Autumn in Ireland 2015 are during the week.
+Above all, don’t forget to use the project hashtag on every Tweet: #anfomhar You may wish to use a Twitter Client like Tweetdeck, Hootsuite or Twitterfall which will allow you to set up a specific column to view all of the #anfomhar timeline Tweets as they come in during the week.

 To get a flavour of what happened during the project last year, view the project Transcript.
 It will give you some idea of what to Tweet about during the week.

-A condition of joining in the project is that you agree to have your Tweets collated into a project transcript to be available as a download to all teachers through Seomra Ranga.
+A condition of joining in the project is that you agree to have your Tweets collated into the project transcript to be available as a download to all teachers through Seomra Ranga.
 If your class Twitter account is protected, you will have to unprotect it during the week to have your Tweets included in the transcript.
-If you are comfortable with those simple conditions, then let the Tweets flow from October 6th to 10th.
+If you are comfortable with those simple conditions, then let the Tweets flow from October 5th to 9th.
 Again, don’t forget to include #anfomhar in every Tweet so that it can be collated into the transcript.